Hawk777/pk2aux/README.md

-The pk2aux library is written by Christopher Head and is maintained at <http://sourceforge.net/projects/pk2aux/>; please direct any questions about the library to me via the SourceForge forums.
+PK2Aux is a library and suite of command-line utilities for using the Microchip PICkit2 programmer device for purposes other than programming (such as the generic pin controls, serial UART, and logic analyzer modes provided by the Windows software).

+PK2Aux is © Christopher Head and is released under the GNU General Public License version 3.